Sunday, August 31, 2014

 - Ensure that, in court cases, the judge, prosecutor, and witness do not all represent the State.

-- Promote the idea that indictment on information by the police may not be sufficient for a finding of guilt, especially if there is no Verified Criminal Complaint by a real person of interest who is not the prosecutor or in any way represents the State.
+- Promote the idea that indictment on information by the police may not be sufficient for a finding of guilt, especially if there is no Verified Criminal Complaint (V.C.C.) by a real person of interest, who is not the prosecutor, nor whom in any way represents the State.

 - Acquit all persons charged with violating statutes and ordinances, in whose violation no real criminal damage to personal property exist.

-- Prevent the unfounded dismissal of prospective jurors by attorneys in the voir dire process.
+- Prevent the unfounded dismissal of prospective jurors by attorneys in the voir dire (jury selection) process.

 Sunday, August 3, 2014